London Borough of Croydon: Sport and leisure

-The borough has been criticised in the past for not having enough leisure facilities, maintaining the position of Croydon as a three star borough.
-Thornton Heath's ageing sports centre has been demolished and replaced by a newer more modern leisure centre.
+The borough has been criticised in the past for not having enough leisure facilities, which contributed to Croydon being rated a three-star borough.
+Thornton Heath's ageing sports centre was demolished and replaced by a newer, more modern leisure centre.
 South Norwood Leisure Centre was closed down in 2006 so that it could be demolished and re-designed from scratch like Thornton Heath, at an estimated cost of around £10 million.

-In May 2006 the Conservative Party took control of Croydon Council and decided a refurbishment would be more economical than rebuilding, this decision caused some controversy.
+South Norwood Forum had called for the new centre to be built on the site of the old one, but the Conservative council decided a refurbishment would be more economical than a full rebuild, causing some controversy.

 Sport Croydon, is the commercial arm for leisure in the borough.
 Fusion currently provides leisure services for the council, a contract previously held by Parkwood Leisure.

 Football teams include Crystal Palace F.C., which play at Selhurst Park, and in the Premier League.
-AFC Croydon Athletic, whose nickname is The Rams, is a football club who play at Croydon Sports Arena along with Croydon F.C., both in the Combined Counties League and Holmesdale, who were founded in South Norwood but currently playing on Oakley Road in Bromley, currently in the Southern Counties East Football League.
+AFC Croydon Athletic, whose nickname is The Rams, is a football club who play at Croydon Sports Arena along with Croydon F.C., both in the Combined Counties League and Holmesdale, who were founded in South Norwood but currently play on Oakley Road in Bromley, and compete in the Southern Counties East Football League.

-Non-football teams that play in Croydon are Streatham-Croydon RFC, a rugby union club in Thornton Heath who play at Frant Road, as well as South London Storm Rugby League Club, based at Streatham's ground, who compete in the Rugby League Conference.
-Another rugby union club that play in Croydon is Croydon RFC, who play at Addington Road.
-The London Olympians are an American Football team that play in Division 1 South in the British American Football League.
-The Croydon Pirates are one of the most successful teams in the British Baseball Federation, though their ground is actually just located outside the borough in Sutton.
+Non-football teams that play in Croydon are Streatham-Croydon RFC, a rugby union club in Thornton Heath who play at Frant Road, as well as South London Storm Rugby League Club, based at Streatham's ground, which compete in the Rugby League Conference.
+The London Olympians are an American football team that play in Division 1 South in the British American Football League.
+The Croydon Pirates are one of the most successful teams in the British Baseball Federation, though their ground is actually located just outside the borough in Sutton.

+There are a number of field hockey clubs based in and around Croydon that are part of the South East Hockey and the London Hockey league structures.
+Current hockey clubs in and around the area are Addiscombe, Croydon Trinity Whitgiftian, Kenley, Purley, Purley Walcountians and Sanderstead.

 Croydon Amphibians SC plays in the Division 2 British Water Polo League.
 The team won the National League Division 2 in 2008.

 Croydon has over 120 parks and open spaces, ranging from the 200 acre Selsdon Wood Nature Reserve to many recreation grounds and sports fields scattered throughout the Borough.
+This provides many places for rambling.
+The Wandle Trail links central London to Croydon and then the Vanguard Way links East Croydon to the South Coast, intersecting the London Loop, the North Downs Way and the Pilgrims' Way.